 Immediate foreground and foreground views tend to highlight details ranging from individual leaves to individual trees.
+At this distance, details are important and individual forms are dominant.
 The middleground "is usually the predominant distance zone at which National Forest landscapes are seen, except for regions of...tall, dense vegetation."
-In the background, "texture has disappeared and color has flattened, but large patterns of vegetation or rock are still distinguishable" (USDA, 1995).
+At middleground distances, people distinguish individual tree forms, large boulders, and small openings in the canopy.
+Form, color, and texture remain dominant and pattern is important.
+In the background, "texture has disappeared and color has flattened, but large patterns of vegetation or rock are still distinguishable and landform, ridgelines, and horizontal lines are the dominant visual characteristics (USDA, 1995)."